alexander-schoenmann/carlist/README.md

 #### Create the necessary files and folders
 Before the extension can be used, some preparations have to be made in typo3.
 A new standard page must be created in the directory tree.
 Let's call it "CarList".
 Two more standard pages must be created below it.
 The first one we call "Detail", the second one "CarList Germany".
-At the same level as the CarList page, a folder must now be created, let's call it "Cars".
+At the same level as the "CarList" page, a folder must now be created, let's call it "Cars".

 #### Hide detail page
 Afterwards, the "Detail" page can be hidden for the menu.
-This means that the detail page can only be accessed by selecting the corresponding car from the list.
+This means that the "Detail" page can only be accessed by selecting the corresponding car from the list.
 To do this, right-click on the "Detail" page in the page tree and select "More options..." and "Hide in menu".

 #### Change pageUid
-In order to address the correct detail page later, a small change has to be done.
-Search for the created page "Detail" in the page tree and move the mouse over the icon in front of it.
+In order to address the correct "Detail" page later, a small change has to be done.
+Search for the created "Detail" page in the page tree and move the mouse over the icon in front of it.
 An id will then be displayed (e.g. id=58).
-Navigate to the "project" folder and open the file ListView.html (project/Resources/Private/Partials/ListView.html).
-Change the pageUid (approx. line 4) to the id value of your detail page.
+Navigate to the "project" folder in your explorer and open the file ListView.html (project/Resources/Private/Partials/ListView.html).
+Change the pageUid (approx. line 4) to the id value of your "Detail" page.
 Then save and close the file.

 ### 1.3 Installation
 Compress the "project" folder.
-Then go to your typo3 project and navigate to the extensions tab.
+Then navigate to the extensions tab in typo3.
 After that you can upload the zip-file and install the extension.
 The extension was originally developed with Typo3 version 10.4.9.

 ### 1.4 Further adjustments
 #### Add plugins to the pages